-If applicable, describe how your church will adopt part-time adjustments in the pastoral schedule to support a minister's bi-vocational employment:

-COR has a strong Worship Ministry Team with trained Lay Ministers, Lay Preachers, Liturgists and Worship Leaders who will continue to assist with planning and leading worship.
+If applicable, describe how your church will adopt part-time adjustments in the pastoral schedule to support a minister's bi-vocational employment: COR has a strong team of trained laypersons who assist with planning and leading worship.

-COR Leadership will develop communications structures so the pastor is not the primary conduit of information among the ministry teams and church council.

-While worship, church events, and church planning all take place at the church building, the pastor does not need to be in the office during the week.
+COR Leadership will develop communications structures so the pastor is not the primary conduit of information among committees and a church council.
+While worship, church events, and church planning all take place at the church building, Zoom Platform, the pastor does not need to be in the office daily during the week.
 The pastor will need to coordinate with other staff members to meet when necessary.